Local heritage assets

 The legibility and integrity of these areas is an important factor in determining whether these areas have special local character.

-Commemorative structures including memorials, statues, funerary monuments, gravestones, tombs and plaques are of considerable importance both in terms of their contribution to local identity and in their aesthetic qualities.
+Commemorative structures including memorials, statues, funerary monuments, gravestones, tombs and plaques are of considerable importance both in terms of their contribution to local identity and their aesthetic qualities.

 You’ll find such memorials in most communities.
 They’re constructed in a variety of different designs and materials and for a variety of purposes.
 Some are given statutory protection through listing or being set close to listed buildings, but a large number of non-designated commemorative structures contribute significantly to the character and history of the area.

 Our war memorial survey (PDF File, 8,574kb) lists the outdoor memorials in the district.

 These structures can be viewed as representations of the artistic styles and social values of the time.
 They also provide a physical link to the past, and often provide valuable insight as to the importance or status of the person or people commemorated.

 Local heritage assets and planning permission